wp-plugins/genesis-admin-bar-plus/readme.txt

 1. Support menu expanded, to show 3 optional items added via theme `functions.php` using `add_theme_support()`
 2. Codex menu expanded
-3. StudioPress menu expanded, along with FAQ submenu
+3. StudioPress menu expanded, along with FAQ submenu, and with debug mode enabled to show calculated menu positions
-4. Settings menu expanded, showing support for direct link to settings pages of several Genesis-related plugins.
+4. Settings menu expanded, showing support for direct link to settings pages of several Genesis-related plugins
-5. Showing the StudioPress menu item removed, and new custom menu items added.
+5. Showing the StudioPress menu item removed, Support menu item moved position and new custom menu items added

 == Changelog ==

+= 1.1.3 =
+* Fixed issue with sub sub menus, affecting FAQ links.
+* Child menu items can now be added before parent items - the calculated positioning will add in the sum of all given ancestor item positions.
+* Fixed confusing interface by styling non-links to use the default cursor.
+* Updated all screenshots - now up to date, and considerably smaller file-size.
+* Added explicit licensing of GPLv3.

 = 1.1.2 =
 * Fixed URLs from being echoed to bottom of admin pages.